The Dangerous Summer (band): History

 In February 2017, Cody Payne was sentenced to a year in prison after being charged with a felony burglary conviction.
 In July 2017, the band's Twitter account was wiped clean of all tweets and the profile picture and cover photo changed to static.
 On July 8, 2017, the band uploaded a video that read "Hello", followed the next day by a video hinting at an announcement on July 10.
 Additionally, Cody Payne posted on Facebook that the band would be reuniting without him.

 On October 19, 2017, The Dangerous Summer announced their next album The Dangerous Summer, which was released on January 26, 2018, alongside a new single titled "Fire" from the upcoming album.

 On February 19, 2019, the single "Where Were You When the Sky Opened Up" was released.
-The band's sixth album, Mother Nature, was released on June 14, 2019.
+The band's fifth album, Mother Nature, was released on June 14, 2019.

 In 2020, The Dangerous Summer ended their tenure with Hopeless Records and dropped their first self-released song "Fuck Them All" on Molly Water Music.
 They recruited Aaron Gillespie to record the remainder of the EP.

-In January 2022, Christian Zawacki from Virginia Beach took over on sticks, and they've been on tour since March.
+In January 2022, Christian Zawacki from Virginia Beach took over on drums.

-On April 29, 2022, The Dangerous Summer released their title track for their forthcoming 6th studio full length album 'Coming Home'.
-The album released in 2022.
+On April 29, 2022, The Dangerous Summer released their title track for their sixth full-length studio album Coming Home.
+The album released in 2022 through Rude Records.
+Two years later, they released the follow-up, Gravity.
+Both albums were recorded at The Bakery Recording Studio in Richmond, VA with legendary producer Will Beasley.